-The route my writing life has taken – from teenage poet and book reviewer, through translation and editorial production, to publishing short stories and working on my first novel – has been as long and circuitous as the proverbial piece of string.
-A piece of string woven through an enduring love of language and wordplay.
+The route my writing life has taken – from poet and book reviewer, through translation, writing and editing, to publishing short stories and working on my first novel – has been as long and circuitous as the proverbial piece of string.
+A piece of string created with an enduring love of language and wordplay.

 I’m currently working on a historical fiction set in Whitby (Yorkshire not Ontario) in the second half of the 19th century.
 A visit to the RNLI Lifeboat Museum in Whitby several years ago inspired me to discover more about the fishing communities that provided the lifeboat service prior to the foundation of the RNLI.